top of page

 Now it is time to calculate the share price.
 I perform three different calculations that I learned at a Phil Town seminar.
 If you want to make the calculations yourself for this or other stocks, you can do so through the tools page on my website, where you have access to all three calculators for free.

 The second calculation is known as the Ten Cap price.
 The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
-The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 6.318, and capital expenditures were 4.820.
-I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
-I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
-This means that we will use 3.374 in our calculations.
-The tax provision was 654.
-We have 912,2 outstanding shares.
-Hence, the calculation will be as follows: (6.318 – 3.374 + 654) / 912,2 x 10 = $39,44 in Ten Cap price.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 7.153, and capital expenditures were 4.550.
+However, management has stated that maintenance capital expenditures are 4% of revenue.
+This means that we will use 707 in our calculations.
+The tax provision was 709.
+We have 908,6 outstanding shares.
+Hence, the calculation will be as follows: (7.153 – 707 + 709) / 908,6 x 10 = $78,74 in Ten Cap price.

 Conclusion